QuantEcon/lecture-python.myst/lectures/re_with_feedback.md

 p_0 = Q_{21} Q_{11}^{-1} m_0 .
 ```

-It can be verified that this formula replicates itself over time so that
+It can be verified that this formula replicates itself over time in the sense  that

 ```{math}
 :label: equation_15